Signed in as:

 filler@godaddy.com

 You’d make the weekly announcements, say the opening prayer, and read the scripture.
 It’s not difficult; a clear script is provided so you don’t have to make up anything on the fly.
-The signup sheet is on the Social Hall stage if you’re interested in contributing to our worship service in this way during the next four months.
+The signup sheet is on the Social Hall stage if you’re interested in contributing to our worship service in this way during the next few months.

-The Upper Room devotional magazines for July/August and September/October are free for the taking on the narthex table.
+The Upper Room devotional magazines for September/October are free for the taking on the narthex table.
 If you'd like to have one mailed to you, please contact the office and specify if you need large print or not.

 We would greatly appreciate having more volunteers in the kitchen for food prep before the 10AM worship service and clean-up after Fellowship hour.
 It's not difficult work at all, but it's time consuming with so few people doing it.